84 Comments

 Frederick Alexander's avatar

 This is a follow-up piece to last week's How to Deal with a Leftist (link below).
-This went through a dozen different versions before I landed on a Q&A, which seems the clearest way to highlight what's going on here.
-Comments are open for a bit.
+This went through a few versions before I landed on a Q&A, which seems the clearest way to highlight what's going on here.
 Let me know what you think of either piece.
 And thanks for reading.

 https://www.gadflynotes.com/p/how-to-deal-with-a-leftist